 Since our inception, we have not generated any revenue and have incurred significant operating losses and negative cash flows from our operations.
-We have funded our operations to date primarily with proceeds from the sale of preferred stock and common stock, and borrowings under our loan and security agreement.
+We have funded our operations to date primarily with proceeds from the sale of preferred stock, the sale of common stock in our IPO and borrowings under our loan and security agreement.